Amish Religious Traditions

 Faith-based Amish traditions include wearing plain clothing, living in a simple manner and helping a neighbor in need.
 Church buildings with pews are traded for services in community homes, choirs for solemn hymns without music and professional pastors for community leaders.

-Pennsylvania Amish Church Services
+Pennsylvania Amish Church

 The Amish church service is an act of worship, a preservation of tradition, a renewal of faith, and an affirmation of community.
 Communities are divided into church districts geographically, which enables services to be held in church members' homes, as opposed to designated church buildings.
 Services are conducted every other Sunday, with each family in a district hosting neighbors for worship about once a year.